 Please call our office at 734-944-7400 to make an appointment.

 Our goal is to provide comfortable and timely dental appointments in a clean and friendly environment.
-We want our 'waiting room' to be empty, because we strive to see our patients on time and often before the appointed time.
 We respect your time and think the promptness of our patient service and adherence to schedule is another aspect of our practice that sets us apart.